anbclausen/optifuzz/README.md

 make fuzz in=?                      # fuzzes all programs that were flagged from
                                     # the assembly inspection with 'in' inputs

-make visualize                      # visualizes results from fuzzing

-make all pn=? md=? in=?             # runs the whole pipeline: generates,
-                                    # inspects, fuzzes and analyzes

 make latexgen                       # generates results of CSVs in:
-                                    # "analysis/latex/generated_latex".
-Compile:
+                                    # "analysis/latex/generated_latex". compile:
                                     # "analysis/latex/master.tex" for a preview

+make latexcompile                   # compiles the generated LaTeX with pdflatex

+make all pn=? md=? in=?             # runs the whole pipeline: generates,
+                                    # inspects, fuzzes, analyzes and visualizes

 make clean                          # cleans all generated files in all steps of
                                     # the process